 Transfer to prepared casserole dish.
 Top with mozzarella, remaining Parmesan, and dollops of ricotta.

-Bake Casserole and Garlic Bread
+Bake the Casserole and Garlic Bread

-Bake casserole, 15 minutes.
+Bake casserole in hot oven, 15 minutes.